 The Hospice Care Foundation cannot ( under its current nonprofit status) own, operate or manage a hospice facility and thus encourages other companies and individuals to join the Hospice House Taskforce to join us in our dedicated effort to establish a hospice facility to serve the Missoula community.
 We firmly believe it is a dream that will come to fruition, and funds previously allocated for this project shall be retained in our investment account.

 Our organization’s operations are overseen by our board of directors comprised of community members and leaders from across Missoula.
-Our day-to-day operations and community events are carried out by a staff of three dedicated part time staffpersons who carry out the Mission with guidance from the board of directors.

 Owner, Compass Insurance Group